 When the family first arrived at Straiton it came with some 600 acres.
 With further land both bought and rented it has now virtually doubled in size to 1,100acres.
 The farm also comprises mixed deciduous and conifer woodland, covering about 10% of total area, plus its own Cruivie castle ruin – it dates back to 1400

-In their first year at Straiton and for that one year only as they proved unsuitable for the family’s needs, the couple tried Scottish Blackface sheep.
-They then started buying English Mules.
-In the mid-1990s, they were annually buying in over 600 gimmer lambs from both Hawes and Skipton to sell with lambs at foot the following year.
+In their first year at Straiton, the couple tried Scottish Blackface sheep.
+They then started buying English Mules and in the mid-1990s were annually buying in over 600 gimmer lambs from both Hawes and Skipton to sell with lambs at foot the following year.

-In 2001 they were unable to buy sheep from England and had to buy Scotch Mules.
-These proved to be inferior to the North of England Mules, which have been the breed of choice ever since.
+In 2001 they were unable to buy sheep from England and had to buy Scotch Mules, though the North of England Mule has been the breed of choice ever since.
 After 2002, when more grazing land became available to rent, they were able to develop a permanent flock.
 Since then they have sourced gimmer lambs only from Skipton.

+Today. there is a flock of about 1,600 ewes and lambs, now supplemented with the Skipton-sourced gimmer lambs.
 Dan explained: “Most of the time we buy from the same vendors because we know what quality they breed and we know what quality we want.
-All the Skipton-sourced gimmer lambs go to our bought-in pure-bred Texel, Texel x Beltex and Suffolk x Beltex tups.
+All the Skipton-bought lambs go to our bought-in pure-bred Texel, Texel Beltex and Suffolk Beltex tups.

 Spring sowing and calving begins in March, so they plan to lamb from April 1 when there is grass about.
 Dan explained: “We start lambing the ewes first, with the previous year’s bought-in gimmer lambs due to start lambing from April 20.

 “It may seem a tight timescale, but in a multi-purpose operation like ours with timing critical to other seasonally-led enterprises we need it to be – and we can rely on the North of England Mule to deliver on time.